Remote learning for Year 7-9

 If you have questions that are not answered in this information document or guide, please do not hesitate to email the academy at firstname.lastname@example.org.

 If students are still struggling to access the work, visit the Remote Learning Parent and Student Guide or, if that fails, they can email their classroom teacher directly.
 If this still does not solve the problem, students should email their head of year who will be able to help.

 One of the challenges in this digital age, especially during lockdown, is managing the level of online communications; both sending out and receiving them.
 We will endeavour to only contact your child via the live lessons and Google Classroom.
 As an academy, we have turned off the automatic notifications sent by Google Classroom to your child’s school email account (which is sent when a teacher sets work on Google Classroom your child will be notified).

 Your child can also turn off the notifications via their mobile phone and we recommend they do this too.
-Whilst, it is important that your child continues to engage fully in their lessons online and complete work, it is equally important for the school day to come to an end and for them to have some down time.
-For instructions how to do this, please click here.
+Whilst it is important that your child continues to engage fully in their lessons online and complete work, it is equally important for the school day to come to an end and for them to have some down time.
+For instructions on how to do this, please click here.

 Increasing data allowances on mobile devices to support remote learning